Skip to Content Top

 Call us at (319) 264-2922 or through our online contact form.
 Arrange for a FREE half-hour initial consultation with an estate planning attorney in Cedar Rapids.

-Estate Planning Tools & Methods
+Essential Estate Planning Tools & Strategies

 Why is estate planning important?
 Without proper planning, your end-of-life wishes will not be known.
 The property and assets you spent a lifetime acquiring could be in jeopardy, hanging in the balance for Iowa probate court to divide.